tetsuo/tetsuo.github.io/articles/intro-to-fp.md

 updated: 2023-05-22T12:41:00
 ---

-> Things to know about FP before jumping on the lambda train.
+> Things to know about functional programming before jumping on the lambda train.

 This post is the first of a series, which I think may be useful for those learning functional programming.

-# Ways of expressing
+# Ways of expressing: Declarative and Imperative

 Functional programming is **declarative**, meaning that computation's logic is expressed without describing its control flow.
 In contrast, languages like C, Python etc. are **imperative**.
 In those languages, you use statements like `if/else` and `while` to change a program's state.